ukparliament/ontologies/procedure/flowcharts/meta/parsing/index.md

 					set the route status to NULL
 				end

-			elsif the source step is a logic step
+			otherwise if the source step is a logic step

 				for each input route into the logic step

-					check the route has a value that is not 'uparsed'
+					check the route has a value that is not 'unparsed'

 				end

 				if all inputs to the logic step are not of value 'unparsed'

-					calculate and set the value of the input route according to logic step type
+					calculate and set the value of the output route according to logic step type

 				end